Teen Bulimia Nervosa Treatment, What Is It?

 Residential Teen Treatment

 Teen Bulimia treatment involves first intervening in the teen’s relationship with food, and ending the cycling of binging and purging.
 Therapists do this while providing support, oversight, and boundaries that assure teens begin getting proper nutrition.
 Though cutting off the binging and purging cycle can prove difficult at first, often teens begin to sense some relief in a therapist’s oversight of what they eat, as opposed to feeling controlled by their compulsive eating behaviors.

 Therapists simultaneously help teens to evaluate their relationship with food and discuss any possible stressors or conflicts in life which might be triggering them to over-eat, and/or have negative perceptions of themselves.
 Through several different approaches of talk therapy, therapists work with teens to help identify false belief systems they may have and work to replace them with positive, healthy messages.
 This can provide the foundation for teens to begin rebuilding confidence and a stronger sense of self, independent of their physical appearance.

 Depending on other additional symptoms a teen may be experiencing, such as symptoms of Depression or Anxiety, sometimes therapists may prescribe medications to help alleviate these symptoms.

-Lastly, Paradigm Malibu also works with teens in group sessions and family sessions, in order to help provide a healthy support system in place for the teen to return to.
+Lastly, Paradigm Malibu also works with teens in group sessions and family sessions, in order to help put in place a healthy support system to which the teen can return.
 Also, these sessions can be extremely helpful for family members and parents, who often have stresses and questions of their own, related to their own experience.

 Can my teenager get out-patient treatment for Teen Bulimia?